HackerSchool/recrutamento-22-23-s1/digital-eletronics/presentation.md

 ![Ohm's Law](./images/ohm-carton.jpg){height=145px}

 # Kirchhoff's Voltage Law
-*The sum of all electrical tensions in a loop*
+*The sum of all potential diferences in a loop is zero!*

 ![Kirchhoff's Voltage Law](./images/kvl.png){height=200px}